A Plaque Test for Redundancies in Relational Data [Extendend Version]: Experiments

-In Figure~\ref{fig:runtime}, the elapsed runtimes in seconds for different subsets of the satellite data and different numbers of Monte Carlo iterations are shown.
+Figure~\ref{fig:runtime} shows the runtimes in seconds for different subsets of the satellite data and iterations of the Monte Carlo method.

-For reasonably large subsets, runtime scales linearly with the number of iterations while the input size influences runtime more heavily.
-While calculating the entropy for 150 rows takes around 4.5 hours at 1'000'000 iterations, we already have an accuracy of approx.\ 0.01 with 99\% confidence at 100'000 iterations (see Figure~\ref{fig:accuracy}), which takes around 30 minutes to calculate.
+For reasonably large subsets, runtime scales linearly with the number of iterations, while input size influences runtime more heavily.
+Calculating the entropies for 150 rows takes around 4.5 hours at 1,000,000 iterations.
+We reach an accuracy of approx.\ 0.01 with 99\% confidence at 100,000 iterations (see Figure~\ref{fig:accuracy}), which takes around 30 minutes to calculate.